lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To change your line spacing on your presentation :menuselection:`Format --> Spacing --> Line spacing` and select the spacing you want.
 To increase your spacing between paragraphs :menuselection:`Format --> Spacing --> Increase Paragraph Spacing`.
 To decrease your spacing between paragraphs :menuselection:`Format --> Spacing --> Decrease Paragraph Spacing`.

 To move settings with a box of text left click on the border of the box of text.
 To move the text box click and drag on the border.
 To resize both vertical and horizontal size together left click on the corner and resize the text box.
 To resize how tall the text box is click the box at the top or bottom and drag to the desired size.
-To resize the horizontal size only select the box on a veritcal size of the box.
+To resize the horizontal size only select the box on a vertical size of the box.

 To search for text press :kbd:`Control + F` or :menuselection:`Edit --> Find` to search for text.
-To find and replaace text press :kbd:`Control + H` or :menuselection:`Edit --> Find and Replace`.
+To find and replace text press :kbd:`Control + H` or :menuselection:`Edit --> Find and Replace`.

 To move a text box around you can left click on the text box and drag it to the desired position.
 To resize a text box click on the corner and drag to resize to the desired size.